-- Do not use to link between buildings. - Only use in dry, indoor environments. - If the building has 3-phase AC power, try to ensure that equipment connected to the Local and Remote units is on the same phase. - Try not to route the CATx link cable alongside power cables. - Ensure that the system connected to the Local unit is connected to power ground. - Ensure that the monitor connected to the Remote unit is connected to power ground and does not use an isolated power supply. - The Remote unit and any power supplies can get warm.
-Do not situate them in an enclosed space without any airflow. - Do not place the power supply directly on top of the Remote unit. - This product is not suitable for use in isolated medical environments.
+- Do not use to link between buildings. - Only use in dry, indoor environments. - If the building has 3-phase AC power, try to ensure that equipment connected to the Local and Remote Units is on the same phase. - Try not to route the CATx link cable alongside power cables. - The use of shielded CATx cable is recommended to maintain compliance. - Ensure that the system connected to the Local Unit is connected to power ground. - Ensure that the monitor connected to the Remote Unit is connected to power ground and does not use an isolated power supply. - The Remote Unit and any power supplies can get warm.
+Do not situate them in an enclosed space without any airflow.
+Do not place the power supply directly on top of the Remote Unit.
+Do not obscure the Remote Unit's ventilation holes. - This product is not suitable for use in isolated medical environments.